All Episodes

 This is Moore's Election Day tradition.

-Doug Jones, of course, arriving by more conventional or should I say modern means.
+Doug Jones, of course, arriving by more conventional, or should I say modern means.

-All right, of course, everybody is paying very, very close attention to all that is going on in uh Alabama.
+All right, of course, everybody is paying very, very close attention to all that is going on in Alabama 24 now till the top of the hour.

 Amy Kramer is on the ground in Alabama.

-Uh welcome both of you to the program.
+Welcome both of you to the program.

 Good to have you both here.

-John Wall, what's gonna happen tonight?
+John Wall, what's going to happen tonight?

-What is the polling show you?
+What does the polling show you?

 It is.

-I live right behind there in the Tanglewood apartments if they're still there.
+Okay, I live right behind there in the Tanglewood apartments if they're still there.

 They are still there.